Canada (Minister of Citizenship and Immigration) v Vavilov

 Canada (Minister of Citizenship and Immigration) v Vavilov, 2019 SCC 65, is a landmark decision of the Supreme Court of Canada that clarified the determination and application of standard of review in Canadian administrative law.
-Vavilov established a presumption that reasonableness is the applicable standard of review of administrative decisions in all cases.
+Vavilov applies “a presumption that reasonableness is the applicable standard whenever a court reviews administrative decisions.”

 The case concerned the review of the Canadian Registrar of Citizenship's decision to cancel Alexander Vavilov's citizenship certificate on the basis of his parents' identity as covert Russian agents, based on an interpretation of s.
 3(2)(a) of the Citizenship Act.
 The Supreme Court of Canada affirmed the Federal Court of Appeal's decision to quash the Canadian Registrar of Citizenship's decision, on the basis that it was unreasonable.

 Facts

 Vavilov concerns the proper interpretation of a provision of the Citizenship Act as applied to Alexander Vavilov.
-Vavilov was born in Toronto to parents, who it later turned out were covert Russian agents working under the auspices of the Illegals Program.
+Vavilov was born in Toronto in 1994 to Donald Heathfield (born Andrey Bezrukov) and Tracey Foley (born Elena Stanislavovna Vavilova), who were foreign nationals residing in Canada working for the Russian Foreign Intelligence Service (SVR) under the auspices of the Illegals Program.
 Their story partially inspired the 2013–2018 period spy drama television series The Americans.

 The question was whether the Citizenship Act barred Vavilov from being considered a citizen under it, which prevents children of a "diplomatic or consular officer or other representative or employee in Canada of a foreign government" from receiving Canadian citizenship.
 Canada's Registrar of Citizenship held that the statute barred Vavilov from receiving citizenship.
 The Federal Court agreed with the Registrar.
 Then Vavilov filed an appeal to the Federal Court of Appeal which was allowed.
 The Minister of Citizenship and Immigration appealed that decision to the Supreme Court of Canada, which dismissed the appeal and decided in favour of Vavilov.